mvolkmann/blog/src/swift.md

 | `Range`       | interval from inclusive lower bound to exclusive upper bound |
 | `ClosedRange` | interval from inclusive lower bound to inclusive upper bound |

+All of these types are defined as structs and are therefore immutable.

 Variables of these types cannot be set to `nil` unless a `?` follows the type to indicated that it is optional.
 See the "Optionals" section later.